 FMAAC will continue regular hours during this time of recommended social distancing with a few changes to help our visit & allergy shot patients feel more comfortable.

-In general all of our scheduled patients are coming in for well visits and we ask that if you or your child are sick (fever or cough) that you call the office to reschedule and that you do NOT come in for allergy shots.
+In general, all of our scheduled patients are coming in for good visits and we ask that if you or your child are sick (fever or cough) that you call the office to reschedule and that you do NOT come in for allergy shots.

 Per the CDC & Health Dept recommendations, patients who are sick should self-quarantine unless they are ill enough to see emergency care in the ER.
 I do not have masks & other PPE for my staff nor the ability to test for COVID19.